What are the critical points of state regulations that pertain to the handling of hazardous waste and infection control?

 What are the appropriate temperature ranges for pharmacy medication refrigerators and freezers?

-What actions should be taken in the event that a refrigerator and/or freezer is out of the correct temperature range?
+What actions should be taken if a refrigerator and/or freezer is out of the correct temperature range?

 Why are storage conditions for medications important?